sathya119/sathya119.github.io/content/notes/Gitas or Small Songs.md

 - [[Gita 9 - Mandaradhara Re]]
 - [[Gita 10 - Rere Sri Ramachandra]]

 These are just the (prescribed) few out of the many!
-Just like you cannot define the number of stars, you cannot really set a limit to the number of compositions.
+Just like how you cannot define the number of stars, you cannot really set a limit to the number of compositions.